Haotian-Yang/Proxy-Server/README.md

 The proxy will first cache the website and inject a yellow box with text to show the version of the website.

-Note this proxy doesn't working for HTTPS, only working for HTTP website.
+Note this proxy doesn't work for HTTPS, only work for HTTP website.

 ![baidu](./doc/baidu.png)